michalis0/ML_dataiku/Day 5/README.md

 ### **Step 1: Chatbots:**
 -----------------------------------

 Today we will use the OPENAI ChatGPT API !
-In fact we will use it in order to summarize newspapers articles.
+We will use it in order to summarize newspapers articles.

 **a.** Begin by downloading the two newspaper articles we will summarize using ChatGPT.
 The articles can be found [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%205/text_articles_dataset.csv).
 Those two articles were taken from the BBC Finance, the first one talks about Interest Rates and the second one about Crypto in the USA.